Development Milestones for 8-Month-Olds

 Crib

-Make sure any vertical slats are no more than 2 3/8 inches apart to prevent her head from becoming trapped between them.
+Make sure any vertical slats are no more than 2 3/8 inches apart to prevent your baby's head from becoming trapped between them.

 The crib’s mattress should be the same size as the crib and fit tightly, with no more than a slight, two-finger gap between the mattress and the frame of the crib.

-Set the mattress to the lowest level possible before your baby is able to stand on her own.
+Set the mattress to the lowest level possible before your baby is able to stand on their own.

 Changing table